HOW does a Digital Twin work?

 - Edge capabilities for observing key aspects of the real asset’s state and behavior.
 This typically implies sensors with corresponding edge processing capabilities for data quality enhancements, such a calibration, filtering, time synchronization, etc.

-- The Digital Twin consumption layer, that subscribes to selected data streams from the Digital Twin for various applications.
+- The consumption layer, that subscribes to selected data streams from the Digital Twin for various applications.
 This can be specific end-user applications for monitoring and control, it can be legacy applications for maintenance and asset management, or the data stream from the twin might feed into data analytics and machine learning stacks for pattern recognition and decision support.

 General Digital Twin concept description